siderolabs/coredns/plugin/dnstap/README.md

 ## Command Line Tool

 Dnstap has a command line tool that can be used to inspect the logging.
-The tool can be found at Github: <https://github.com/dnstap/golang-dnstap>.
+The tool can be found at GitHub: <https://github.com/dnstap/golang-dnstap>.
 It's written in Go.

 The following command listens on the given socket and decodes messages to stdout.